Baldassarre Bonifacio: Biography

 In 1653, he was appointed bishop of Koper, a position he held until his death.
 He died on 17 November 1659, aged 75, and was buried in his cathedral church, close by the altar of the Epiphany (which he had privately contributed).
 Bonifacio was an erudite and prolific author (scribacissimus homo, according to Morhof, Polyhistor, 1732, p.
 1070).
 He is best known by his Historia Ludicra, a collection of miscellaneous notes on a vast variety of subjects originally published in Venice in 1652.
 The first edition of the work had no index or table, and its contents were consequently almost inaccessible.
 Jean Mommart supplied this want in his edition of 1656, to which he has prefixed a full table and added a copious index.
-Bonifacio published also a collection of Latin poems (1619) and an essay on ancient Roman historiography, De Romanæ Historiae Scriptoribus excerpta ex Bodino Vossio et aliis, Venice, 1627.
+Bonifacio also published a collection of Latin poems (1619) and an essay on ancient Roman historiography, De Romanæ Historiae Scriptoribus excerpta ex Bodino Vossio et aliis, Venice, 1627.
 A list of his works is given at the end of the second edition of the Historia Ludrica (Bruxelles, 1656).

-Throughout his life Bonifacio maintained friendly relationships with numerous intellectuals of his day and was a member of several academies (Umoristi, Incogniti, Olimpici, Filarmonici).
+Throughout his life, Bonifacio maintained friendly relationships with numerous intellectuals of his day and was a member of several academies (Umoristi, Incogniti, Olimpici, Filarmonici).
 He was a close friend of the learned Augustinian monk Angelico Aprosio.
 Bonifacio was a regular attendee of Sara Copia Sullam's literary salon.
 Despite having been her friend and protector, in 1621 Bonifacio published the philosophical pamphlet Dell'Immortalità dell'anima, a frontal attack on Sara, whom he repeatedly accused of denying the immortality of the soul.
 Sara answered this attack with a Manifesto published the same year, in which she defended herself from Bonifacio's accusation.